Catrobat/Catroweb/doc/current/authentication.md

-# Authentication to the system
+# Authenticate to the system
 > How to register and login to the system

 ## Registration of a new user